TensorBFS/TensorInference.jl/paper/paper.md

 method* (`KaHyParBipartite`) [@gray2021hyper], the *hierarchical partitioning with dynamic slicing method* (`SABipartite`) [@pan2021simulating], and a *greedy-based memory minimization method* (`GreedyMethod`) [@liu2022computing].
-Finally, `TensorInference.jl` leverages the latest developments in computational technology, including a highly optimized set of BLAS routines and GPU technology.
+Finally, `TensorInference.jl` harnesses the latest developments in computational technology, including a highly optimized set of BLAS routines and GPU technology.